-[Should contain a statement of the government of the target date(s) of implementing the obligations as contained in the Montreal Protocol.]
+Should contain a statement of the government of the target date(s) of implementing the obligations as contained in the Montreal Protocol.
+These target dates should, at a minimum, comply with the phase out schedule of the Montreal Protocol for the various controlled substances or adopt an accelerated schedule if the government so decides.